noorat420/notes_app/README.md

 # 📝 Scribbly – Simple Notes App

 Scribbly is a clean and minimal note-taking web application built to help users capture ideas, plan their day, and organize thoughts effortlessly.
 Designed with a focus on simplicity, readability, and a pleasant writing experience.
+This app uses an in-memory global store for learning CRUD operations.
+Data resets when the server restarts.
+Can be extended to a database.

 ---